-- 84. Walk-Trot status includes participants of all ages. - 85.
-Walk-trot classes will follow regular state rules except for eliminating the canter. - 86.
+- 88. Walk-Trot status includes participants of all ages. - 89.
+Walk-trot classes will follow regular state rules except for eliminating the canter. - 90.
 In walk-trot classes, whips or crops are permitted to saddle seat and hunt seat riders but the length shall be appropriate to the size of horse and rider.
-See Uniform Rule book for details. - 87.
-A 4-H member may enter walk-trot classes for no more than two (2) years unless (a) a Walk-Trot Exception Request form is approved by the Horse Rules Committee or (b) until he wins one (1) first (1st) place in a class of five (5) or more that calls for a canter. - 88.
-The number of first (1st) places won during these two years does not change your status as long as they are walk-trot classes. - 89.
-Walk-trot exhibitors may, if they choose, enter classes at open shows which call for a canter, but when a Walk-trot exhibitor wins one (1) first (1st) place at any show (see exceptions above), in any performance class that calls for a canter and consists of five (5) or more entries, that exhibitor moves to novice standing, or if an exhibitor wins High Point at Fair, their advisor(s) and Rules Committee will discuss the exhibitor's ability to move up. - 90.
+See Uniform Rule book for details. - 91.
+A 4-H member may enter walk-trot classes for no more than two (2) years unless (a) a Walk-Trot Exception Request form is approved by the Horse Rules Committee or (b) until he wins one (1) first (1st) place in a class of five (5) or more that calls for a canter. - 92.
+The number of first (1st) places won during these two years does not change your status as long as they are walk-trot classes. - 93.
+Walk-trot exhibitors may, if they choose, enter classes at open shows which call for a canter, but when a Walk-trot exhibitor wins one (1) first (1st) place at any show (see exceptions above), in any performance class that calls for a canter and consists of five (5) or more entries, that exhibitor moves to novice standing, or if an exhibitor wins High Point at Fair.
+(2024) - 94.
 At Randolph Fair, Walk-Trot riders may not choose to show "up" at a higher level.
 On Fun Day riders who are in their last year of Walk-Trot may choose to ride in Novice classes.